Narxim/Narxim-GAS-Example/README.md

 ___

 #### Check out the **[Unreal Source Discord](https://discord.gg/unrealsource)** if you have any questions!
-___

-#### [**Dan's (Tranek) GAS Documentation**](https://github.com/tranek/GASDocumentation) covers all of these concepts and provides a great breakdown of GAS overall.
-This repo was made as a starting point for getting set up and should be used alongside Dan's documentation.
-My intent is for devs who may not be as familiar with C++ or are just starting with GAS to have access to a more easily digestible setup example.
-Cheers!
 ---
 ## Features
----
 ### Native gameplay tags
 [Gameplay tags defined in C++](https://github.com/Narxim/Narxim-GAS-Example/blob/master/Source/GAS_Example/AbilitySystem/Data/NativeGameplayTags.h) only, without the need to declare them in DefaultGameplayTag.ini
 ___